 Speakers

-Damon is currently a pro-staff member at Shimano, Costa Del Mar, Simrad, Aftco, Milton Cat, Nomad Tackle, and Sufix Line.
+Damon is a pro-staff member at Shimano, Costa Del Mar, Garmin, Aftco, Milton Cat, Nomad Tackle, and Sufix Line.
 He is a vocal contributor to the big game fishing industry, sharing his experience and knowledge regularly.
 He is also a passionate advocate of fisheries management and preservation, and is a returning board member of the Stellwagen Charterboat Association.

 Captain Damon is a passionate author, and has regularly contributed his work to major fishing publications such as Marlin Magazine, The Big Game Journal, Saltwater Sportsman, and On The Water Magazine.
 Damon is currently working on publishing an anthology of essays profiling the Castafari experience at sea.